Let’s talk about the Gateron Quinn switches!

-I’m a keyboard nerd who’s built dozens of boards and swapped switches more times than my keycaps (and that’s saying something).
+I’m a keyboard nerd who’s built dozens of boards and swapped switches more times than I can count.

 I’ve put these switches through their paces for you.